kadena-docs/kadena-docs/docs/guides/contracts/deploy-a-contract.md

    type: exec
    ```

+   For convenience, you can move the `deploy-contract.ktpl` template to the `.kadena/transaction-templates` directory, so that the template is listed when you add transactions with interactive prompting.

-2. Create a new unsigned transaction using the `kadena tx add` command and the `deploy-hello.ktpl` template and follow the prompts displayed to set the appropriate information.
+2. Create a new unsigned transaction using the `kadena tx add` command and the `deploy-contract.ktpl` template and follow the prompts displayed to set the appropriate information.

    - For the `contract-filename` template value, specify the path to the Pact file you want to deploy.
      The path should be relative to the `.kadena/transaction-templates` directory.